martiadrogue/hello-symfony/README.md

 code.
 Also add a title and a menu.
 And put content block inside two divs, .row and .col-md-12.

+This example isn't assets oriented.
+So, swap relative path for theirs CDN.
+Js and Css bootstrap are showed in website Bootstrapcdn [15], other resources for IE10 viewport hack are in github project [16].
+To end with resources management remove debug purpose lines.

 [1]:  https://symfony.com/doc/3.4/setup.html
 [6]:  https://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/index.html
 [7]:  https://symfony.com/doc/3.4/doctrine.html